Rules and Guidelines for Chairmen of Scientific Committees of IUTAM Symposia

 - The registration fee for the Symposium must not exceed 500 US Dollars.

 - IUTAM may allocate a grant up to 5,000 US Dollars to each IUTAM Symposium.
+In the Symposium proposal it must be indicated whether a grant is requested.
 In the event that an IUTAM grant is allocated, the Treasurer of IUTAM should be advised, two to three months before the Symposium takes place, to whom and into which bank account the IUTAM grant is to be paid.

 - The IUTAM grant allocated for the Symposium can be used freely toward the organization of the Symposium.
 Appropriate receipts need to be submitted to the Treasurer of IUTAM within two months after the Symposium.
 If the grant has not been fully used the remaining part should be returned together with the receipts.